Dolibarr/dolibarr/CONTRIBUTING.md

 Use clear commit messages with the following structure:

 <pre>
-FIXED|Fixed #456 Short description (where #456 is number of bug fix, if it exists.
+FIX|Fix #456 Short description (where #456 is number of bug fix, if it exists.
 In upper case to appear into ChangeLog) or
-CLOSED|Closed #456 Short description (where #456 is number feature request, if it exists.
+CLOSE|Close #456 Short description (where #456 is number feature request, if it exists.
 In upper case to appear into ChangeLog) or
 NEW|New Short description (In upper case to appear into ChangeLog) or